theaarushgupta/ashmail/README.markdown

 # AshMail
-Mass-emailing made simple and affordable
+The Free and Simple Mass Emailing System

 ## Overview